NbAiLab/notram/setting_up_machines_for_training.md

 Connect to the new VM (either through the browser or by looking at the "gcloud command").
 Add public keys for ./ssh/authorized_keys for easy access.

 [This guide](https://github.com/NBAiLab/notram/blob/master/set_up_vm.md) explains in details how to set up a Notram VM from scratch.
-You might have to load a pre-built VM image instead.
-This is easier.
-You will however will need to check out the latest code from the git and authenticate with gcloud.
+You might want to load a pre-built VM image instead since this is easier.
+You will however still need to check out the latest code from the git and authenticate with gcloud.
 You will find details about this in the guide as well.

 ## Create a bucket
 The bucket needs to be in the same zone as your TPU and VM.
 The easiest way to create a bucket is through https//console.cloud.google.com -> Storage.
 Click "Create Bucket".
 Create a bucket called "notram-myzone" (replace myzone with the zone you are using).
 Use standard settings, however choosing the non-default "unigram" access control should be sufficient and make things easier later.